SAKryukov/microtonal-fabric/article/SoundBuilder/article.md

 ## Interesting Implementation Detail

-There is no much code needed to explain the principles of operation --- anyway, the [graph](#picture-graph) explains the essence of this technology in the best way, but some technical peculiarities are also good to share.
+There is not much code needed to explain the principles of operation --- anyway, the [graph](#picture-graph) explains the essence of this technology in the best way, but some technical peculiarities are also good to share.

 ### Classes with Private Members

-After some experiments and thinking, I developed a convenient discipline of using JavaScript classes, only for the cases when it seems to be convenient, with separation of public and [private members](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Classes/Class_fields).
+After some experiments and thinking, I developed a convenient discipline of using JavaScript classes, only for the cases when it seems to be convenient, with the separation of public and [private members](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Classes/Class_fields).
 To reduce some possible clutter, I decided to concentrate all private members of a single object uniformly named `#implementation`.

 To demonstrate it, I'm showing the simplest of the sound classes, `Modulator`.
 It is a pretty trivial thing, a connected pair of instances of [OscillatorNode](https://developer.mozilla.org/en-US/docs/Web/API/OscillatorNode) and [GainNode](https://developer.mozilla.org/en-US/docs/Web/API/GainNode):